-Part 1, Radiological Effluent Controls, Section 3.4.1 Control limits the DOSE to the whole body or any ORGAN resulting from the release of radioiodines, tritium, and particulate with half-lives greater than eight days released from the plant to $\leq$ 7.5 mrem/quarter and $\leq$ 15 mrem/yr to any ORGAN.
+Part 1, Radiological Effluent Controls, Section 3.4.1 Control limits the DOSE to the whole body or any ORGAN resulting from the release of radioiodines, tritium, and particulate with half-lives greater than eight days released from the plant to \leq 7.5 mrem/quarter and \leq 15 mrem/yr to any ORGAN.

-Part 1, Section 3.4.4.3 requires that cumulative DOSE contributions be calculated at least monthly for the current calendar quarter and current calendar year.
+Part 1, Section 3.4.4.3 requires that cumulative DOSE contributions be calculated at least once per 31 days for the current calendar quarter and current calendar year.